 A subsequent analysis investigated changes from baseline in echocardiographic measures of cardiac structure and function after 10 weeks of treatment with aficamten compared with placebo.
 At baseline, all patients (n=41) enrolled in Cohorts 1 and 2 of REDWOOD-HCM had severe LVOT obstruction, 88% had associated SAM of the mitral valve, and 90% had mitral regurgitation.
 SAM occurs when the mitral valve leaflet gets pushed against the interventricular septum during systole, resulting in obstruction of the LVOT and mitral regurgitation.
 Measures of cardiac structure, diastolic and mitral valve function improved at Week 10 in patients treated with aficamten.
 There was a significant reduction in left atrial volume index (p<0.01) and a trend towards a reduction in left ventricular hypertrophy (left ventricular mass index; p=0.06).
-Treatment with aficamten also resulted in improved ventricular relaxation and filling, as indicated by a reduction in lateral E/e' (p<0.01) and an increase in lateral e' (p<0.05).
-Additionally, treatment with aficamten improved mitral valve dynamics as noted by a reduction in the proportion of patients with SAM (placebo: 92.3% at baseline to 75.0% at Week 10; p=0.038 for comparison to placebo) and a trend towards a reduction in those with eccentric mitral regurgitation (placebo: 25.0% at baseline to 33.3% at Week 10; aficamten: 42.9% at baseline to 7.1% at Week 10; p=0.055 for comparison to placebo) at Week 10.
+Treatment with aficamten also resulted in improved ventricular relaxation and filling, as indicated by a reduction in the proportion of patients with SAM (placebo: 92.3% at baseline to 75.0% at Week 10; p=0.038 for comparison to placebo) and a trend towards a reduction in those with eccentric mitral regurgitation (placebo: 25.0% at baseline to 33.3% at Week 10; aficamten: 42.9% at baseline to 7.1% at Week 10; p=0.055 for comparison to placebo) at Week 10.
 Together, these data point to evidence of early signs of improved cardiac function and structure and improved mitral valve dynamics after a 10-week treatment period with aficamten.

-Cohort 3 of REDWOOD-HCM enrolled thirteen patients with symptomatic oHCM and a resting or post-Valsalva LVOT-G of ≥50 mmHg whose background therapy included disopyramide and, in the majority (11 out of 13 patients), a beta-adrenergic blocker.
+Cohort 3 of REDWOOD-HCM enrolled thirteen patients with symptomatic oHCM and a resting or post-Valsalva LVOT-G of \geq 50 mmHg whose background therapy included disopyramide and, in the majority (11 out of 13 patients), a beta-adrenergic blocker.
 These patients remained symptomatic despite use of disopyramide and represent a group of patients resistant to available medical therapies.
 Patients in Cohort 3 demonstrated a substantial reduction in the mean (\pm SD) resting LVOT-G (from 50 \pm 25 at baseline to 24 \pm 17 mmHg at Week 10) and Valsalva LVOT-G (from 78 \pm 27 to 50 \pm 25 mmHg).
 For the resting LVOT-G, the least square mean difference (\pm SE) for the change from baseline to Week 10 was -28 \pm 3.2 mmHg (p < 0.0001) and for the Valsalva LVOT-G was -27 \pm 5.9 mmHg (p = 0.0002).
 The relief of obstruction was accompanied by a modest reduction in LVEF (from 74 \pm 7% at baseline to 69 \pm 7% at Week 10).
 For LVEF, the least square mean difference (\pm SE) for the change from baseline to Week 10 was -4.8 \pm 1.9% (p = 0.018).
 There were no patients who experienced a reduction in LVEF below the prespecified safety threshold of 50%.
 Treatment with aficamten resulted in 6 of the 13 patients (46%) experiencing a complete hemodynamic response by Week 10, with the remaining 7 (54%) still eligible for dose escalation to the highest dose of aficamten (20 mg) employed in SEQUOIA-HCM, the Phase 3 trial.
-Eleven of 13 patients (85%) experienced improvement in NYHA class by at least one class.
-In addition to hemodynamic and functional capacity improvements, patients also experienced a significant improvement in NT-proBNP and trended to lower hs-troponin I. The safety and tolerability of aficamten were consistent with prior experience in Cohorts 1 and 2 of REDWOOD-HCM with no dose interruptions or treatment discontinuations and no serious adverse events.
-Coadministration of aficamten along with disopyramide and beta-blockers or calcium-channel blockers did not result in any significant electrocardiographic changes includi
+Eleven of 13 patients (85%) experienced improvement in NTHz leass by at least one class.
+In addition to hemodynamic and functional capacity improvements, patients also experience in Cohorts 1 and 2 of REDWOOD-HCM with no dose interruptions or treatment discontinuations and no serious adverse events.
+Coadministration of aficamten along with disopyramide and beta-blockers or calcium-channel blockers did not result in any significant electrocardiographic changes including in the QT-interval, or in blood pressure or heart rate.